telerik/blazor-docs/security/faq.md

 ---

-## What is Progress's policy on handling third-party dependencies?
+## What is Progress' policy on handling third-party dependencies?

 Progress uses leading commercial tools to automatically monitor and update third-party dependencies in our Telerik and Kendo GitHub projects.
 Alerts are set up for all GitHub-hosted products, and any identified vulnerable dependencies are addressed by the repository owners and our dedicated security team.